rk1165/bestreads/README.md

 # Book Search and Review Website

+- A side-project developed when learning about flask, SQLAlchemy
+- Users can register and search and review books.
+- It stores the books in `books.csv` file in the database.
-- The website searches for a book based on ISBN, Title, Author from a given list of books.
+- The website searches for a book based on ISBN, Title or Author from the books stored in the database
-- The book's review can be fetched from Goodreads and own review comment can be added
+- The book's review can be fetched from Goodreads - (at present this seems to be broken) and own review comment can be added
-- The site is built using Flask, Bootstrap, HTML, CSS
+- To run it locally execute `run.sh` script